CircularRuins/Komorebi/README.md

 ## 👋🏻 Getting Started

+Komorebi is a desktop application that supports Windows, macOS and Linux.
 You can [get Komorebi from GitHub releases](https://github.com/CircularRuins/Komorebi/releases).
-We support Windows，macOS and Linux.

 > \[!IMPORTANT]
 >